lynnfaraday/aresmush.com/_root/fs3/fs3.3/combat.md

 # Damage

 There are no hit points in FS3.
 Wounds are tracked individually, and each wound's *Wound Modifier* contributes to a total modifier  applied to all skill rolls.
-So the more seriously hurt you are, the less effective you become until finally you are knocked out of the fight completely.
+The more seriously hurt you are, the less effective you become until finally you are knocked out of the fight completely.

 | Damage Level | Wound Modifier | Example |
 | ---- |